 Can Pilates be Done at Home?

-You can certainly practice Pilates in your own home, there are some excellent kindle ebooks about it if you want to read more.
+You can certainly practise Pilates in your own home, which is a great bonus.
 To be honest, I love nothing better on a weekend, other than playing online bingo.
 There are many instructional videos available which you can follow along with.
 All you need is a mat and some loose, comfortable clothing.

 If you're a beginner however, it is advisable that you take a couple of classes first so that you can be shown the correct method of doing the exercises.
 This will avoid any injury that could occur from doing the various moves incorrectly.